-Every month, Beautiful Bizarre chooses one of our favourite artists to TAKE OVER our social media for the day.
-Just in case you missed it, below we present the full TAKE OVER from our April artist, Sarah Joncas.
+Every month, Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER our social media for the day.
+For April, we chose Sarah Joncas to share with us the artists who have inspired her throughout her artistic career.
+Just in case you missed it, below we present the full TAKE OVER.

 ‘Street Beats’, 16 x 20 in.
 Acrylic and oil on Panel (2017)

 Sarah Joncas // ‘Cold Comfort’, 18×24″, oil and acrylic on panel (2016).
 I recently created this work for a solo show that opened at Modern Eden Gallery this past Feb.
 I had been experimenting more with my imagery and process for that show, creating backgrounds entirely with acrylic, while rendering the figures in oil.
 I also wanted to incorporate more graphic qualities to give the paintings a different vibe.
 This one in particular was my most personal from the show, and I used the view outside my studio window as a basis for its background.

 Yoshitaka Amano // I was first introduced to the work of Yoshitaka Amano as a kid playing the video game series ‘Final Fantasy’.
 He had been commissioned to do many character illustrations inspired by the games.
 After delving into more of his art, I fell in love with his romantic and gestural like brushwork!
 He also had such a wonderful sense of shape and pattern that was so perfectly imperfect.
 Not to mention very sensual kind of imagery.
 I had a hard time settling on one painting in particular to showcase for this take over.